 A conclusion is not merely a summary of the main topics covered or a re-statement of your research problem, but a synthesis of key points and, if applicable, where you recommend new areas for future research.
 For most essays, one well-developed paragraph is sufficient for a conclusion, although in some cases, a two or three paragraph conclusion may be required.

 References begin on their own page and are listed in alphabetical order by the first author's last name.
 Only references cited within the text should be included.
 Ensure that in-text (Citation) references are quoted as per the APA in-text citation style.
 All references should be in 12-point font and double-spaced.
 We strongly suggest the writer uses reference manager, such as Mendeley.

 Abbreviations: Define alphabetically, other than abbreviations that can be used without definition.
 Words or phrases that are abbreviated in the introduction and following text should be written out in full the first time that they appear in the text, with each abbreviated form in parenthesis.
 Include the common name or scientific name, or both, of animal and plant materials.

 Acknowledgements: Individuals and entities that have provided essential support such as research grants and fellowships and other sources of funding should be acknowledged.
-Contributions that do not involve researching (clerical assistance or personal acknowledgements) should not appear in acknowledgements.
+Contributions that do not involve researching (clerical assistance or personal acknowledgments) should not appear in acknowledgments.